shopware/docs/guides/plugins/themes/override-bootstrap-variables-in-a-theme.md

 ## Prerequisites

 All you need for this guide is a running Shopware 6 instance and full access to both the files, as well as the command line.
 You also need to have an installed and activated theme which is assigned to a sales channel.
-Checkout the [PLACEHOLDER-LINK: Create a first theme] guide if you have not yet a working theme setup.
+Checkout the [Create a first theme](./create-a-theme.md) guide if you have not yet a working theme setup.

 ## Override default SCSS variables